 While working with Bernard Fitzpatrick, of the 194th Tank Battalion, driving pilings, the two men were having a hard time using a Japanese saw and understanding the Japanese officer and interpreter.
 Fitzpatrick said to Bob, “I wish the bastards would use English.”
 In perfect English, they heard a voice say, “It would be much better, wouldn’t it.”
 The response came from Lieutenant Miyasato who the POWs liked.

-It was while Bob was on the work detail, that his parents received a message in the War Department in late May.
+It was while Bob was on the work detail, that his parents received a message from the War Department in late May.

 Dear Mrs. E. Stewart: